 We will continue to strive to offer the widest possible array of aging–focused services, education, and research to the state and the nation.
 We will also remain committed to moving our programs as quickly as possible from the drawing board to the classrooms and meeting halls of the campus and to a variety of public and community venues through the state and nation.
 Partnering with other organizations makes it all possible.

-Please visit our recently redesigned website regularly as we will be updating our program information frequently and join us as we work to insure that Maine is a state that proudly embraces its older citizens and has the professional expertise and programmatic infrastructure able to respond to the opportunities and challenges of an aging America.
+Please visit our website regularly as we will be updating our program information frequently and join us as we work to insure that Maine is a state that proudly embraces its older citizens and has the professional expertise and programmatic infrastructure able to respond to the opportunities and challenges of an aging America.

 Lenard W. Kaye